 There are two significant downsides to nursing home cases.
 The first is that the best case scenario for damages in these cases is often shy of $1 million.
 There is rarely any economic damages because there is rarely future care required connected to the malpractice and nursing resident rarely have future projected earnings in wrongful death cases.
 So the bar to take a case is higher than it would be for a case with a greater upside.
 Also, in non-death cases, because the victims are older, they often die of unrelated causes after the negligence.
 Trying to collect pain and suffering damages by the victim’s surviving family is an uphill battle.

 The second problem is that causation is more frequently a challenge with an older patient population.
-By the time we get to nursing home age, there are usually other health considerations.
+By the time we get to the nursing home age, there are usually other health considerations.
 So there is often a question of causation with respect to what caused the death.
 Was it the bed sore or was it the patient’s uncontrollable diabetes?
 This issues always arise in these cases which means you are battling not only on the negligence front but on causation as well.

 Viable Bed Sore Cases